 2. Trying to be Perfect

 Nobody’s products or services are perfect.
 They weren’t created to be perfect.
 They were created to serve a central purpose.
 For example, those expensive shoes you just bought were made to be comfortable and stylish.
 You might be a little bummed out when their durability begins to fade within a year.
 But you didn’t buy the shoes because they were durable.
-Lots of companies make the mistake of believing that improving quality means improving all facets of what you do.
+Many companies make the mistake of believing that improving quality means improving all facets of what you do.
 They are under the impression that their customers will not forgive them for lacking in one department even though this department was not a part of their original mission statement.

 Think of all the up-and-coming coffee businesses that have capitalized on Starbucks’ mistake of trying to do too much.
 Rather than improve the quality of its core products, Starbucks attempted to improve the quality of all of its products.
 Smaller coffee shops might offer just a few food items, none of which deviate from its image.
 They aren’t worried about pleasing potential customers who might want “healthier options” or more than just breakfast items.